BrainwreckedTech/vcproc/README.md

 ## Video Quality

-The `youtube` process for `vcproc` uses x264's CRF 22.
-While the idea was to hit Youtube's recommended bitrate of 12Mb/s, CRF has a wide range which depends on the compressability of the video.
+The `youtube` and `join` processes for `vcproc` uses x264 with a default CRF of 22.
+While the idea was to hit Youtube's recommended bitrate of 12Mb/s, CRF has a wide range which depends on how well the video can be compressed.
 CRF 22 has a range of -25% to +50% of the target 12Mb/s.

 | CRF | Min bitrate | Max bitrate | Avg bitrate |
 |-----|-------------|-------------|-------------|